Do Facebook ads really work? Which ad placement is best? What is a good cost per click? Where should I make my ads?

 How long should I run my Facebook Ad?

-Until it stops producing profit!
+Until it stops producing profit or your desirable KPI!
 Which usually happens when the Relevancy score drops or ad fatigue sets in, or you run out of people in your audience.

-The performance of Ads and ad sets do decline over time because of the above reasons – and more.
+The performance of ads and ad sets decline over time because of the above reasons – and more.

 What is the Facebook Relevancy score and does it Matter?